gaehlerm/SoftwareEngineering/README.md

 - The name is a summary of what is going on inside the function.
 - There is no hidden behavior inside a function.
 - There is no unexpected behavior inside a function.
-- The function body is one level of abstraction lower than the function name.
+- All of the function body is one level of abstraction lower than the function name.

 The following function clearly has a side effect: